Marimekko’s iconic fabric will soon be made from wood pulp

 Marimekko will soon make its fabric out of wood.

 In 2017, the cult Finnish design brand partnered with a fabric innovation startup to start developing wood pulp-based fabric, featuring its iconic, maximalist prints.
-Now Marimekko is showing off its first prototypes, which inform a broader collection of wood-based products which the brand hopes to make available to customers as soon as 2022.
+Now Marimekko is showing off its first prototypes, which inform a broader collection of wood-based products, which the brand hopes to make available to customers as soon as 2022.
 While the fabrics look and feel like Marimekko’s traditional cotton fabrics, the wood pulp requires 99% less water than cotton production.
 And at the end of the fabric’s life, it can be entirely recycled or composted.
 That’s right: You can wear your Marimekko dress for 20 years, then stick it in your compost bin in the garden.

 Marimekko’s partnership with the startup, called Spinnova, is part of a larger push among fashion brands to reckon with their devastating impact on the environment.
 Marimekko debuted in the early 1950s, before fast fashion ravaged the fashion industry, and built its brand on classic looks in long-lasting fabrics.
 Over the years, it has become an iconic brand known for the way it weaves together fashion, art, and design.
 Fans of the brand have included the artist Georgia O’Keeffe and the activist Jane Jacobs.
 And over the past seven decades, Marimekko has stayed true to its approach to durable, functional fashion.
 The brand creates new prints every year, but it regularly reissues them.
 This means that if a woman bought a dress a decade ago, there’s a good chance she could wear it into a store and find a similar dress in the same print.